jwoglom/streeteasy-grep/README.md

 ## streeteasy-grep

 Query [streeteasy.com](https://www.streeteasy.com) rentals and get the results in json format.
-Tool also always you to diff between diffferent innvocations of the same query.
+Tool also always you to diff between different invocations of the same query.

 ### Motivation